The Great Lakes Science badging program is a new professional development opportunity for educators!

 Clock Hours: Illinois teachers registered for this track will receive 20 Clock Hours upon completion as well as a letter that can be shared with your school administration.
 The program must be completed within one year of your registered start date.
 Program fee: $10.

 Graduate Credit: Shedd Aquarium has partnered with National Louis University to bring students participating in the Great Lakes Badging experience an opportunity to earn one semester hour of graduate credit.
 To receive credit, students must complete their badging requirements during an NLU academic term.
 Please refer to NLU’s academic calendar for term start and end dates.
-Spring 2015: April 6, 2015 thru June 28, 2015.
+Summer 2015: June 29 through September 6.
 Tuition is $148 per semester hour.
 For more information, visit National Louis’ Center for Professional Development or call 847-947-5247.

 Eligible states for NLU graduate credit.